wxpzmy/PyCourse/README.md

-## pycourse project: one command multi-course
+## pycourse project: one command many courses

 ### How to setup: